dougbutner/web-4/README.md

 ### Erasing Permanent Records
 When web 4 is used for social applications

 Systems that store high-fidelity information become increasingly difficult to know something after it happens.

-As a result og the
+In some cases it makes sense for information to degrade over time.
+Privacy

+Performance Benefits
+In the event that